Searching for New Physics in Rare $K$ and $B$ Decays without $|V_{cb}|$ and $|V_{ub}|$ Uncertainties: Conclusions

 In the context of the present paper we are looking forward to improved results for $\kpn$, $\klpn$, $\ksm$, $B_{s,d}\to\mu^+\mu^-$, $B\to K(K^*)\nu\bar\nu$ and also $\gamma$ which would allow to test several of the $\vcb$-independent correlations found by us.

 {\bf Acknowledgements}

-A.J.B acknowledges financial support from the Excellence Cluster ORIGINS, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Excellence Strategy, EXC-2094, 390783311.
-EV would like to thank Pietro Baratella for useful discussions and has been partially funded by the Deutsche Forschungs-gemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy- EXC-2094 - 390783311, by the Collaborative Research Center SFB1258 and the BMBFgrant 05H18WOCA1 and thanks the Munich Institute for Astro- and Particle Physics(MIAPP) for hospitality.
+{We would like to thank Pietro Baratella, Jean-Marc G{\'e}rard and Peter Stangl for discussions and comments on the manuscript.} A.J.B acknowledges financial support from the Excellence Cluster ORIGINS, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Excellence Strategy, EXC-2094, 390783311.
+E.V. has been partially funded by the Deutsche Forschungs-gemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy- EXC-2094 - 390783311, by the Collaborative Research Center SFB1258 and the BMBFgrant 05H18WOCA1 and thanks the Munich Institute for Astro- and Particle Physics(MIAPP) for hospitality.